 Unfortunately, over the years, this jewel of 19th-century industrial architecture fell into oblivion.
 After being transformed into the first Air and Space Museum after the First World War, Hangar Y closed its doors for good in 1981.
 In 1990, the site passed into the hands of the French Ministry of Culture.
 10 years later, it was listed as a historic monument.
 We'll have to wait until 2018 to see the rehabilitation project come to fruition.

-After a pre-opening event in 2022, Hangar Y will truly rise from the ashes in 2023, after 40 long years of neglect.
-Already open to privatization since January, Hangar Y is now set to open its doors to the general public from March 22, 2023.
+After a pre-opening in 2022, the Hangar Y will truly rise from the ashes in 2023, after 40 long years of neglect.
+Already open to privatization since January, Hangar Y is now open to all.

 But what can we expect?
 The artistic program orchestrated by the Art Explora Foundation promises to be rich and eclectic, appealing to families as well as art, science and nature lovers.
 During a press tour organized on March 21, 2023, we had the opportunity to discover this new cultural mecca in the Paris region.